meysam-amini/log-collector/README.md

-#Log-Collector
+# Log-Collector

-###A scenario of microservices on Spring Cloud, for seamlessly gathering logs and sending them to third-parties.
+### A scenario of microservices on Spring Cloud, for seamlessly gathering logs and sending them to third-parties.
 The CQRS pattern is used for distinguish between add-log apis and query-logs microservice.
 There is a syncer service, called sync-logs to add successfully sent logs to Elasticsearch, which gives us full text search on logs from query-logs service.

+---

-##Tech Stack
+## Tech Stack
 * JDK 17
 * Spring-Boot 3.2.0
 * Spring-Cloud 23.0.0